manazevedof/RepData_PeerAssessment2/repdata-assess2.md

-You can access the data sets and the script on my [GitHub page](https://github.com/manazevedof/RepData_PeerAssessment2).
+You can access the data sets and the script on my [GitHub page: https://github.com/manazevedof/RepData_PeerAssessment2/](https://github.com/manazevedof/RepData_PeerAssessment2/).